hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/114_the_chosen_ideal.md

 there it ends.
 "There is another sort of man", says Bhagavan Ramakrishna, "who is like the pearl-oyster of the story.
-The pearl-oyster leaves its bed at the bottom of the sea, and comes up to the surface to catch the rain-water when the star Svâti is in the ascendant.
+The pearl-oyster leaves its bed at the bottom of the sea, and comes up to the surface to catch the rain-water when the star Svāti is in the ascendant.
 It floats about on the surface of the sea with its shell wide open, until it has succeeded in catching a drop of the rain-water, and then it dives deep down to its sea-bed, and there rests until it has